Covid 19 coronavirus: New way to dob in lockdown breachers

 workforce".

-Authorities including police have the power to stop people out and about and question them about why they are not at their home.
+Authorities, including police, have the power to stop people out and about and ask them why they are not at their home.

 If necessary people can be arrested and charged.

-It is understood just one person is before the courts at this stage as a result of breaching the national lockdown.
+It is understood just one person is before the courts for breaching the national lockdown.

-Police said it can be used to report isolation breaches or cases of businesses continuing to operate when they are not part of the essential workforce.
+Police said the website can be used to report isolation breaches or businesses continuing to operate when they are not part of the essential workforce.

 Commissioner Mike Bush urged people to use the online form instead of calling police.

-The Herald has learned that the 105 non emergency number had been inundated this week and was under immense pressure.
+The Herald has learned that the 105 non-emergency number had been inundated this week - but the online reporting service should ease the pressure.

 "We know that people want to do the right thing if they see people flouting the restrictions, but we want to ease the load on the non-emergency phone number," said Bush.

-"Police will take the information reported online and make contact to remind those breaching the restrictions of their responsibilities.
+"Police will take the information reported online and remind those breaching the restrictions of their responsibilities.

 "We are continuing to take the approach of educating and informing people of their responsibilities in the first instance, but we will not hesitate to take enforcement action if people continue to ignore the restrictions."